 You’ve identified that your product is hugely applicable to a specific region of Norway.
-With localised digital content you can improve your ability to connect with this customer base.
+With deliberately localised digital content, you can improve your ability to connect with this specific customer base.

 This could be one simple, actionable way today to get ahead of your competition in your area!
 If they aren’t doing it and you are, you’ve taken a vital step ahead in international growth.

-Local feel for an international company – Localised content can give your customers the best of both worlds – a local feel, whilst retaining the benefits of an international company.
+Localised content can give your customers the best of both worlds – a local feel, whilst retaining the benefits of an international company.

-Improve the customer experience – Content and general business manner are hugely different, for example between Germany and China, and your site should reflect this.
+Content and general business manner are hugely different from country to country, for example between Germany and China, and your site should reflect this.